its-kritika/music-api-app/README.md

 Welcome to the Music API!
 You can access any song and listen to it.
 Below are some useful links and information.

 ## Features
-- Search for song to listen.
+- Search for a song to listen.
 - Displays detailed information about the song.
-- Click `play icon` to listen to the song.
+- Click ▶ to listen to the song.

 ## Technologies Used
 - Node JS